arc-webservices/NASA-3D-Resources/3D Models/SOFIA/readme.md

 # Credits

-The 3D model files in this repository can also be found at (insert urls for NASA 3D resources repository here).
+The 3D model files in this repository can also be found at [NASA 3D Resources](https://nasa3d-dev.arc.nasa.gov/smoorth1/detail/sofia).

 Credits: